peter/jsonapitest/README.md

 I had a REST API implemented in Node.js and I started out writing my API tests with Mocha and Supertest.
 Although this approach worked
 I ended up with test code that was time consuming and complex.
 Also, I didn't like the fact that my tests were coupled to the implementation of the API.
-I tried doing some semi automated testing with curl and although I appreciate the simplicity of curl the approach wasn't sufficiently structured and automated for my needs.
+I tried doing some semi automated testing with curl and although I appreciate the simplicity of curl the approach wasn't sufficiently structured and automated.
 What I was looking for was a declarative and black-box way to do API testing.
 Here are a few selling points for `jsonapitest`:

 * Black box testing of APIs means the tests are not tied to the implementation behind the API (i.e. programming language, database etc.)